JS DOM: setTimeout, setInterval

 - args → Optional arguments passed to f.

-- Returns a id, for
+- Return a id, for removing the timeout, by

 clearInterval(id).

-let count = 0; const intervalId = setInterval(() => { count++; console.log(`Count: ${count}`); if (count >= 5) { clearInterval(intervalId); console.log("Stopped"); } }, 1000);
+let count = 0; const intervalId = setInterval(() => { count++; console.log(`Count: ${count}`); if (count >= 5) { clearInterval(intervalId); console.log("Stopped"); } }, 1000); /* Count: 1 Count: 2 Count: 3 Count: 4 Count: 5 Stopped */

-Example of canceling:
+Example of canceling

 const id = setTimeout(() => console.log("This won't run"), 5000); // Cancel immediately clearTimeout(id);

+Example.
 Debouncing User Input (common in search boxes)

 let timeout; const input = document.getElementById('search'); input.addEventListener('input', () => { clearTimeout(timeout); // cancel previous timeout = setTimeout(() => { console.log("Searching for:", input.value); // perform expensive search }, 300); // wait until user stops typing });

-const xobj = { name: "Joe", greet() { console.log("name is:", this.name); } }; // Wrong - this becomes window/global setTimeout(xobj.greet, 1000); // name is: // Correct ways: setTimeout(() => xobj.greet(), 1000); // name is: Joe // setTimeout(xobj.greet.bind(xobj), 1000);
+const xobj = { name: "Joe", greet() { console.log("name is:", this.name); }, }; // Wrong setTimeout(xobj.greet, 1000); // name is: // Correct way setTimeout(() => xobj.greet(), 1000); // name is: Joe

 Minimum delay and throttling